arya-ebrahimi/arya-ebrahimi.github.io/_posts/2023-09-08-a-review-on-dreamers.md

 math: true
 ---

+This post is also available on my [colleague’s blog](https://sara-ghavampour.github.io/reinforcement/learning/2023/09/08/a-review-on-dreamers.html).

 ## Abstract
 In recent years, reinforcement learning has witnessed substantial progress in domains such as robotics and Atari game-playing.
 However, RL algorithms face challenges in terms of sample efficiency and exploration in complex and high-dimensional environments.
 Model-Based Reinforcement Learning represents a promising approach to address these challenges and enhance the efficiency and performance of RL algorithms.